 I was so excited to decorate for Christmas this year, y’all.
 This is my first Christmas in my first home with my first big-girl trees and it was hard to hold out until after Thanksgiving but I did it…for the most part.
 This year, I wanted to create a classic Christmas feel with some touches of glamor and femininity–this is a bachelorette pad, after all.
 So, there are traditional and rustic elements like burlap and fresh pine mixed in with faux fur and lots of glitter.
-Of course, it wouldn’t be me if I didn’t incorporate a pineapple or two.
-Leopard print also makes an appearance. 🙂 Also, I’m linking up with a small group of other Christmas decor-loving bloggers for Christmas Trees on Parade, hosted by Terri Steffes at Christmas Tree Lane.
+Of course, it wouldn’t be me if I didn’t incorporate leopard print and a pineapple or two.
+Also, I’m linking up with a small group of other Christmas decor-loving bloggers for Christmas Trees on Parade, hosted by Terri Steffes at Christmas Tree Lane.
 At the bottom of this post, you’ll find a linkup to everyone else’s beautiful trees and decorating tips!
-Let’s get started at the front door:
+Let’s start the holiday home tour at the front door:

 My front door has two external screen doors that need replacing (for aesthetic rather than functional reasons) so I hung this fresh boxwood wreath, from Trader Joe’s, on the inside with a large command hook and bow I made from a roll of leopard-print burlap ribbon I found at HomeGoods last year.
 To keep the wreath fresh, I spray it with water every other day or so.